LISA-ITMO/CGT4NN/README.md

 The `doc` subdirectory contains info about datasets.

+## Reports

+Trained models are stored in the `pth/` directory.
+Along with each model, a corresponding JSON file is also created which contains properties like:

+- `started`: date of report creation
+- `saved`: date of last update
+- `model`: model parameters, like classname and hyperparameter value
+- `dataset`: dataset info, including the type of learning task (regression/classification)
+- `loss`: an array of loss values during each iteration of training, for analyzing loss curves
+- `eval`: an object that contains various values of "noise_factor", that represents noise mixed into the input during evaluation, and their corresponding evaluation metrics values: "r2" and "mse" for regression, and "f1", "accuracy", "roc_auc" for classification
+- other, experiment-specific keys

+Typically a report is created during the model creation and initial training, and then updated during evaluation.
+This two-step process creates the complete report to be analyzed by `analyze.py`.

 ## References

 1. N. Ghani, J. Hedges, V. Winschel, and P. Zahn. *Compositional game theory*.